Richardv10/have_you_seen_this/README.md

 # seen_this 📱

 A Flutter app that captures and organizes content shared to it from other apps.

+I made this because I overshare content with my friends, or at the wrong times<br>
+so my solution was this daily "share bucket".
+I don't have a lot of mobile app dev experience<br>
+so I've been teaching myself dart and the flutter framework, and skeletoned the thing with claude.<br>
+Eventually this will be prod ready, but its currently quite bare bones, I've been working on other things, and recently come back to it<br>
+The main issue I have is displaying thumbnails consistently given the various urls apps and browsers can utilize.

+I'm currently looking for testers for the beta if anyone is interested drop me a dm

 ## Overview